StanKatsyuk/NMEA-Data-Parser/README.md

 This repository contains a Python-based tool designed to parse NMEA logs.
 This tool has two features:

 1. Processes NMEA sentences to extract relevant data and provides insights into the number of satellites tracked over time and the Time to First Fix (TTFF) and plot it.
-2. Parse live NMEA data and process it.
+2. Parse live NMEA data and process it (Conceptual implementation).

 ## Table of Contents